-After over a decade of teaching writing courses, we noticed that the students who succeeded as writers were not necessarily those who could craft the best sentences or tell the best story.
+After 11 years of teaching writing courses, we’ve noticed that the students who succeed as writers were not necessarily those who could craft the best sentences or tell the best story.
 They were the students who wrote often.
 They persisted.
 They got the job done.

 So here are seven tips to help you stay motivated and determined on your journey as a writer.